mplattu/happiness-wireless/README.md

 * power switch
 * [Transparent box](https://www.aliexpress.com/item/4000081189255.html), see `doc/aliexpress_airlgee_box.jpeg`

+## Operation

+When booting, the unit initialises GPS and microSD card.
+In case of error, the device reports the error code (see below).
+A successful initialisation process reports with one short beep.

+After this the device starts the normal operation.
+Here, it receives the GPS data and waits an user action.
+* Pressing the RED button is acknowledged by two short signals.
+* Pressing the GREEN button is acknowledged by three short signals.
+* Pressing the WiFi button starts the data upload (see below).

+Pressing the RED/GREEN button writes the last received GPS information to log file.

+## Data Upload

+The data upload process uploads the log data to server.
+After an successful upload the local log files are removed.
+Signals during the upload process
+ * Pressing the WiFi button is acknowledged by five short signals.
+ * When trying to connect to the WiFi the unit sends short signals.
+ * If the device cannot connect to the WiFi network, the error code 6 is communicated.
+ * After an successful upload the device sends three short signals.
+ * An failed upload is communicated by error code 7.
+In this case the WiFi connection was successful but the log server could not be contacted.
+The local data will be kept intact.

 ## Error Codes

 Errors codes are signalled as number of beeps after a S-O-S beep.
 The error message is also written to the